ashwinvis/ashwinvis.github.io/content/2020-08-20-fixing-links-for-pyenv.rst

 :date: 2020-08-20T16:50:51.695032
 :slug: fixing-links-for-pyenv
 :status: published
 :summary: A.K.A. shell scripting is awesome, and why don't-repeat-yourself (DRY) matters.
-Context: PyPy moved its repositories from Heptapod (unrelated, but it is an awesome project) and PyPy could no longer be installed using pyenv.
+Context: PyPy moved its repositories to Heptapod (unrelated, but I have to mention it is an awesome source-code forge and a project) and binary builds to downloads.python.org.
+PyPy could no longer be installed using pyenv.
 Since I happened to try install PyPy the same day it stopped working, I was among the few it noticed it.
 :category: Tech Talk
-:tags: software
+:tags: software, python, open-source

 The project pyenv has several small bash scripts, one for each version, both